 Add bookmarks in the same form from a prepared file bookmarks.txt to in.pdf, writing to out.pdf.
+JSON alternatives are also available.

 Chapter 7: Presentations

 '''

 cpdf -presentation in.pdf 2-end -trans Split -duration 10

 -o out.pdf

 '''